Location & Continent

 Flora: Sparse desert shrubs, tamarisks, and salt-tolerant grasses

-Fauna: Wild goats, gazelles, foxes, hares, and desert reptiles; most species adapted to extreme aridity
+Fauna: Gazelles, foxes, hares, rodents, and desert reptiles; most species are adapted to extreme aridity

 Geology & Notable Features